Sacha Cahill and Dan Nugent did not want to look like cyborgs.

 Better designed, better looking, and better performing than anything else on the market.

 Finally, with the last of their savings, they launched a limited range of designs through their homemade website.
 Media outlets and influencers quickly picked up on them and within three days every pair had sold out.
-They even got their own office.
+They even opened their own shop.

-Two years later, their glasses are protecting the eyes of people in over 60 countries.
+Two years later, their glasses are protecting the eyes of people in almost 80 countries.

 And none of them look even vaguely cyborg-ish.